Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ## Software vs. Building

 The architecture of construction and software have much in common.
-Both demand creativity and allow huge room for phantasy and missteps but must deliver functional wholes in a short period rather than aesthetic values.
+Both demand creativity and grant huge room for phantasy and missteps but must deliver functional wholes in a short period rather than aesthetic values.
 Both rely on a dynamic plethora of tools, techniques, and skills.
 Both must accumulate practices and reveal patterns.

 Lack of proficient abstraction work and planning can make both a mess that will eventually crash loudly.
 Both can be grounds for hollow promises and sandcastles.

-Both can't rely on the experience of a single mastermind but a team or/and a hierarchy of advanced designers.
+Both can't rely solely on generations of experience and a single mastermind but on a team and a hierarchy of experts.

-**Diversities are larger...**

-Constructions are static &mdash; software is fluid.
-If <b>«</b>architecture is frozen music»<sup>🎼</sup>, the software is "unleashed symphonic cacophony [under the circus tent]"<sup>🐦‍⬛</sup>.
+### Diffs are larger...

+<p dir=rtl><b><code>IF</code></b><br />«.Architecure is a frozen music»<br /><sup>🎼</sup><i>Arthur Schopenhauer (1788-1860)</i><br/>
+<b><code>THEN</code></b><br />.Software is unleashed symphonic cacophony<br /><sup>🐦‍⬛</sup>[under the wandering circus tent]</p>

+Constructions are static, conservative, and traditional &mdash; software is fluid and experimental with no comeback of solutions and styles.

 Ends up in MATERIALS vs. ABSTRACTION which ends up in abstraction (don't NEED even considering TRANSISTOR).
 SOFTWARE HAS NOT LIMITs (take mining farms) COMPARE TO BURJ HALIF or NEOM !